Discrete State-Action Abstraction via the Successor Representation: The Algorithm

-The set of edges $E$ of $G$ is expressed as an adjacency matrix which is initialized to the identity, meaning each vertex has a single self-loop edge.
-This self-loop edge lets us perform a lazy random walk over the abstract graph, allowing some probability of exploring within the same abstract state.
-In the online learning case we provide the self loop option policy with the environment reward.
-We observe that our algorithm introduces an exploration-exploitation trade-off: at each step the agent either \emph{explores} within its current abstract state, or \emph{exploits} a trained option to reach a new abstract state.
+From some starting state $x_0\in\X$, given a \emph{goal state} $x_g\in \X$, we can compute an abstract path in $G$, $P_{x_0, x_g} = [s_0, s_1 \dotsc\dotsc\dotsc, s_k | s_0 = \phi(x_0), s_k = \phi(s_g)]$.
+To reach $x_g$ we can now execute the corresponding sequence of options, $\{o_{s_i, s_{i+1}}\}_{i=0}^{k-1}$, and finally explore solely within $s_k$.
+In other words, we have reduced the original exploration problem from the full state space $\X$ to just $\phi^{-1}(\phi(x_g)) \subseteq \X$.
+We highlight that baseline exploration algorithms specifically struggle with long trajectories through bottleneck states, and as we demonstrated intuitively in Figure~\ref{two_room_SR_intuition} and experimentally in Section~\ref{sec:exp}, our SR based abstraction partitions the environment along bottlenecks.

-During the exploration phase, much like~\cite{roderick2017deep}, if we transition between two abstract states such that $(s, s') \not \in E$, we add this directed edge to $E$.
-The abstract graph is reset each time the abstraction is updated.
-Once an edge $(s, s')$ is added to $E$, we begin updating the option policy $\pi_{s,s'}$.
+If instead of a goal state in the environment we are given a \emph{reward function} to maximize, we simply explore using the trained options.
+In other words, we perform a lazy random walk on $G$, in which at every step we select a random neighboring edge and follow the corresponding option policy.
+The walk is lazy because we allow for self-loop edges, whose options randomly explore without leaving the abstract state.
+We observe that this approach introduces an exploration-exploitation trade-off: at each step the agent either \emph{explores} within its current abstract state, or \emph{exploits} a trained option to reach a new abstract state.
+The agent is trained in the standard semi-MDP fashion, where we take sums of rewards over temporally extended actions \citep{sutton1999between}).